jonasjancarik/protonvpn-cli-community/DOCKER.md

 ### Using as a Service Provider

 The Docker setup is designed to allow other containers to use the VPN connection.
 This is achieved through Docker's network mode feature.
-The example service in the docker compose.yml demonstrates this:
+The example service in the docker-compose.yml demonstrates this:

 ```yaml
 example-service: